 The Midwest region faces regional climate challenges in sourcing and distributing fresh produce year-round.
-Accessing available surplus produce outside of our region is often difficult for food banks in the Midwest due to the high cost of transportation and the difficulty of storing and handling highly perishable – but highly desired – produce.
+Accessing available surplus produce outside of our region is often difficult for food banks in the Midwest due to the high cost of transportation and the difficulty of storing and handling highly perishable—but highly desired—produce.

 The Midwest Region Produce Cooperative (MRPC) is a member-driven organization facilitated by and hosted onsite at Second Harvest Heartland.

-This new cooperative will:
+This cooperative focuses on:

-- Reduce the cost of bulk/cased produce
+- Reducing the cost of bulk and cased produce

 - Improving efficiency and planning for participating members

 Through central planning, negotiating, and purchasing of pre-market bulk produce, member food banks have expanded access to a greater variety of nutritious and fresh fruits and vegetables that were previously difficult to source and distribute.